Technology is always changing. We’ve updated this article to reflect the latest best practices. (Originally published on October 14, 2020.)

 It is likely that your company’s threat management, detection, and response initiatives are bolstered by a team of vendors behind the scenes.
 Be aware of these entities and how they work with the technology experts at your company.
 It is likely that these vendors will be major players when something goes wrong, and you’ll need to understand the relationships and, in some cases, have a point of contact there to coordinate and clarify messaging for internal and external communications.

-A solid cybersecurity communications strategy is one of the most important weapons you have for dealing with an attack.
+A solid cybersecurity communications strategy is one of the most important weapons you have to deal with an attack.
 Be prepared by taking your crisis communications plan and training to the next level.
 Be knowledgeable about the players and protocols to stay one step ahead of the inevitable data breach.